Dream websites should attract dream clients! Here’s how cleverly crafted contact forms help seal the deal. (Five genius examples included!)

 From fully-customized websites to bare-bones template, focused photographers are developing one-of-a-kind brands using smart design, clever copy, and a whole lot of scrappy persistence.
 Look through ten photography websites, and you’ll find breathtaking home pages, stunning portfolios, and beautiful blogs.
 What doesn’t get much love?

-Most contact forms showcase dreary white boxes floating in a sea of drab negative space, sporting equally uninspiring messaging.
+Most contact pages and forms showcase dreary white boxes floating in a sea of drab negative space, sporting equally uninspiring messaging.

 Name.
 Email.
 Message.